Othoz/paragraph/README.rst

 ...     res = evaluate([output], args={input: input_value}, executor=ex)

 .. note::
-    Argument values passed onto :func:`othoz.paragraph.session.evaluate` can be of type :class:`concurrent.futures.Future`, in which case the consuming operations will simply block until the result is available.
+    Argument values passed to :func:`othoz.paragraph.session.evaluate` can be of type :class:`concurrent.futures.Future`, in which case the consuming operations will simply block until the result is available.

 .. note::
-    Similarly, an executor can be passed onto the function :func:`othoz.paragraph.session.apply`.
+    Similarly, an executor can be passed to the function :func:`othoz.paragraph.session.apply`.

 Backward propagation